Corvette Black Book 1953-2021

 Tough act to follow

-Introduced in 1978 with 60 pages a bit over 6-inches tall, the Corvette Black Book has grown over the years to 160 pages a full ten inches in height.
-The beauty of the Corvette Black Book, like the car itself, is in its evolution.
-These are pocket-sized marvels with thousands of Corvette facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of each model’s unique details.
-By categorizing all this in a precise year-to-year format, the Corvette Black Book puts phenomenal expertise at your fingertips.
+Introduced in 1978 with 60 pages about 6-inches tall, the Corvette Black Book has grown to 176 pages ten inches in height.
+Its beauty, like the car itself, is in its evolution.
+These are pocket-sized marvels with thousands of facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of each model’s unique details.
+In its precise year-to-year format, the Corvette Black Book puts phenomenal expertise at your fingertips.

 Improved yet again

-In the Corvette Black Book, production quantities trail by one year.
-So in addition to 2017 introductory info, the 2017 edition includes 2016 quantities and running production changes.
-It’s all part of an endless effort to maintain the Corvette Black Book’s reputation for detail and accuracy.
-Not only does it have the information you want, the book is designed so you can find it quickly.
+In the Corvette Black Book, production quantities usually trail by one year.
+So in addition to 2021 introductory data, the 2021 edition includes 2020 quantities and running production changes.
+It’s all part of an endless effort to maintain the book’s reputation for detail and accuracy.
+To be clear, it is not a guide to current values.

 The Corvette Black Book and its publisher, Michael Bruce Associates, Inc., have no relationship or connection whatever with Hearst Business Media Corporation, its parent or affiliated corporations, or the Black Book published by the National Auto Research Division of Hearst Business Media Corporation.